-Clements introduced a number of terms to accommodate these stages in his own hypothesis:
+Clements introduced a number of terms to accommodate these stages in his own hypothesis

-SUB CLIMAX - stage just preceding the climatic-climax.
+Sub climax - stage just preceding the climatic-climax.

-SERE CLIMAX - established due to microclimate or effects of factors like soil, fire etc.
+Sere climax - established due to microclimate or effects of factors like soil, fire etc.

-DIS CLIMAX (Disturbed) - Disturbance of man or other biotic factors which prevents establishment of climatic-climax.
+Dis climax or Disturbed - Disturbance of man or other biotic factors which prevents establishment of climatic-climax.

-PRE CLIMAX - life forms lower than those in expected climatic-climax may be due to drier habitat.
+Pre climax - life forms lower than those in expected climatic-climax may be due to drier habitat.

-POST CLIMAX - higher forms those in expected climatic-climax may be due to moist or colder habitat.
+Post climax - higher forms those in expected climatic-climax may be due to moist or colder habitat.

-Types depending upon the nature of factor in stabilization.
+Types depending upon the nature of factor in stabilisation

-EDAPHIC CLIMAX - on underdeveloped soil, develops due to edaphic effects.
+Edaphic climax is developed on underdeveloped soil, develops due to edaphic effects.

-BIOTIC CLIMAX - due to biotic disturbances e.g. man, animals, grazing effect etc.
+Biotic climax due to biotic disturbances e.g. man, animals, grazing effect etc.

-TOPOGRAPHIC CLIMAX - due to differences in topographic factors e.g. mountains, hills etc.
+Topographic climax due to differences in topographic factors like mountains, hills etc.

-FIRE CLIMAX - due to repeated effects of fire.
+Fire climax due to repeated effects of fire.

-According to polyclimax theory the climax stage may be controlled by any factor of environment and not only by climate
+Acc to polyclimax theory the climax stage may be controlled by any factor of environment and not only by climate all the factors of environment.